-- ⇒ A strong whole school ethos of relationship building, so that the child feels that they can talk to their class teacher, or a teaching assistant, dinner lady, or any other trusted adult in school. - ⇒ A 'restore and repair' approach to difficulties in the playground, where each party can be heard and mediation sessions followed up, if this is thought necessary. - ⇒ A specialist learning mentor, who has several hours per week to particularly help vulnerable children, or children going through difficult times.
-This initiative is overseen by the deputy head teacher, who also has the designated role of 'Leader of Pastoral Support'.
+- ⇒ A strong whole school ethos of relationship building, so that every child feels that they can talk to their class teacher, or a teaching assistant or any other trusted adult in school. - ⇒ A 'restore and repair' approach to difficulties in the playground, where each party can be heard and mediation sessions followed up, if this is thought necessary. - ⇒ We offer and encourage sessions to children needing specific wellbeing support and nurture.
+Our wellbeing provision is overseen by the Deputy Headteacher, who works closely with the Headteacher, SENDCo and ELSA trained Pastoral Lead.
+Support is both planned responsive on a daily basis.